tomhazledine/tomhazledine.github.io/_drafts/2015-12-05-thingmonk-iot-conference.md

 * We don't expect "things" to behave like the internet.
 Light bulbs shouldn't "buffer".
 * Interfaces (if they are honest) should introduce the concept of failure to users.
 Don't fake success when a user clicks a button in a low-connectivity area: show in interstitial "loading" state wherever possible.
 * You often have to choose between fuzzy-and-current or accurate-but-old.
-A cat-tracker can either say "Mrs. Tibbles was at this exact location 3 hours ago" or "Mrs. Tibbles is someehere within this range right now".
+A cat-tracker can either say "Mrs. Tibbles was at this exact location 3 hours ago" or "Mrs. Tibbles is somewhere within this range right now".
 * Linking physical and digital interfaces takes special thought.
 A traditional dimmer-switch always knows it's ‘state’, where as a remotely-controlled version has to account for the fact that the ‘state’ of the bulb might have changed since it last checked.

 ![Dimmer-switch controls: unconnected vs. connected](/)